buildingSMART/documents-API/README.md

 The BCF API section about project file references can be found here: <https://github.com/buildingSMART/BCF-API#331-get-project-files-information-service>

 ### 2.2.4.
-Automatic syncing of documents between two or more CDEs
+Automatic Syncing of Documents Between Two or More CDEs

 This use case is not yet supported.
 It will be added in the future.